mypappa/MDEF/docs/reflections/term2/remixing materials/remixing materials.md

 @ The Biology of Gossypium hirsutum L. and Gossypium barbadense L. (cotton).

 for me cotton is intimacy, closeness, security. it is a memory of home and childhood, when I was 'being-taken-care-of'.
 As a person from a family with sensitive skin multiple skin intolerances, I was always being told that 100% cotton is the only safe choice when it comes to textiles.
-I haven't inherited the cotton-mania to this extent but I definitely have some sort of attatchment to cotton.
+I haven't inherited the cotton-mania to this extent but I definitely have some sort of attatchment to cotton..

 There are already multiple applications of cotton as mentioned above.
 My future speculation would be that is becomes **part of our nutrition**, as its seed is protein-rich.
 Currently it cannot be digested by humans or animals other than cows but I can easily imagine this changing over the coming years with some scientific help..
 Another interesting concept I came across is the use of cotton as a **conductor**.